project-oak/oak/docs/abi.md

 generally expected to run forever, but may return if the Node choses to terminate (whether expectedly or unexpectedly).

 Each Oak Application starts with a single initial Oak Node.
+The Runtime sends a single start-of-day configuration message on the initial channel that this Node receives (and then the Runtime closes the write half of the channel).
+This configuration message is a serialized `ConfigMap` protocol buffer message, intended to hold the Application's initial configurqtion information.

-This Node receives an invalid handle as its initial handle, and will typically create a [gRPC server pseudo-Node](concepts.md#pseudo-nodes) to allow communication from the outside world to happen.
+The initial Oak Node may create other Nodes (and the channels used to communicate with them), and will typically create a [gRPC server pseudo-Node](concepts.md#pseudo-nodes) to allow communication from the outside world to happen.